 It was into the beautiful barrio of Santa Cruz that Seville’s Jewish population was confined when Ferdinand III took the city from the Moors in 1248.
-Brutal as the Catholic monarch could be, you can’t help but feel as you wander around the pretty, impossibly narrow streets of Seville’s most famous quarter that there could have been worse places to be banished.
-Here are the 10 things you don’t want to miss when visiting Santa Cruz.
+Brutal as the Catholic monarch could be, you can’t help but feel, as you wander the neighbourhood’s pretty streets, that there are worse places to be banished.
+Here are the top things you don’t want to miss when visiting Santa Cruz.

 Along with Granada’s old Arabic quarter of Albaicín, Santa Cruz is the best barrio in Andalusia for aimless wandering.
-Its unfeasbily narrow streets make those of Triana, Seville’s former gypsy quarter, look like Parisian boulevards and most are impassable by car – meaning meanderers have this charming neighborhood pretty much to themselves.
+Its unfeasibly narrow streets make those of Triana, Seville’s former gypsy quarter, look like Parisian boulevards.
+Most are impassable by car – meaning you’ll have this charming neighborhood to yourself.
 Discovering its secret squares and stumbling upon its beautiful old palaces and churches is one of the best ways to pass a long morning or afternoon in the Andalusian capital.
-And don’t worry if you get lost, because it’s a rite of passage for the first-time visitor to Seville to become happily disoriented in Santa Cruz.

-For a dose of history-laden luxury in the center of Seville, head to Aire Ancient Baths.
-The Seville branch of this super-sleek Arabic/Roman bath franchise – which opened in Chicago last year and will do so in London and Paris in 2018 – was established 15 years ago in a refurbished mansion built in the 16th century above Roman remains.
+For a dose of history-laden luxury in the centre of Seville, head to Aire Ancient Baths.
+The Seville branch of this super-sleek bath franchise was established in a refurbished mansion.
 No expense was spared in the stunning renovation.
-The mansion’s original brickwork has only been enhanced by the addition of sleek glass and wood fittings, and the beautifully-illuminated bathing spaces feature pools and baths at a range of different temperatures.
-For those who want a little pamapering while exploring Santa Cruz, this place is unbeatable.
+The mansion’s original brickwork has only been enhanced by the addition of sleek glass and wood fittings and the beautifully illuminated bathing spaces feature pool at a range of temperatures.
+For those who want a little pampering while exploring Santa Cruz, this place is unbeatable.

-This narrow, shaded alleway runs alongside the walls of the Alcázar to the beautiful Alfaro and Santa Cruz plazas (on the latter of which Murillo was born in 1618).
-So-called because of a mini-aquaduct that used to run along the top of the Moorish palace’s wall, this mysterious, winding path provides one of the most romantic strolls in Seville.
-Plaza Alfaro, incidentally, is likely to be busy with tourists pointing their cameras upwards and snapping away at the ornate old buildings, because one of them (and it’ll be obvious which) is said to have inspired the balcony scene in Shakespeare’s Romeo and Juliet.
+This narrow, shaded alleyway runs alongside the walls of the Alcázar to the beautiful Alfaro and Santa Cruz plazas.
+It’s named after a mini aqueduct that ran along the top of the Moorish palace’s wall.
+This mysterious, winding path provides one of the most romantic strolls in Seville.
+Plaza Alfaro, incidentally, is likely to be busy with tourists pointing their cameras upwards and snapping away at the ornate old buildings.
+This is because one of them (it’ll be obvious which) is said to have inspired the balcony scene in Shakespeare’s Romeo and Juliet.